mhstnsc/knowledge-base-articles/computers/mihai-software-wisdom.md

 * Database: Do you have queries with no indices?
 * Database: Do you have frequent writes?
 Might fry the performance.
 * Distributed Data Structures: Does the operation scale with increased number of nodes?
+* High Availabilty: If you keep data in distributed data structures, is it possible to have an HA leak?